March is the start of the wine season in Bordeaux and a good time for a visiting wineries.

 A day trip to Cap Ferret, the village of L’Herbe in the Arcachon Bay.

 Many Bordeaux wineries are open in March for tours and tastings.
 If you are interested in a particular winery, it is better to check ahead.
 Some wineries are closed until April, or may be open only on weekdays.

 March is a good time for wine tours.
 There are no crowds.
 This is great time to relax with everything to yourself.
 I find winery visits to be more intimate and personalized, often, an owner or a winemaker will lead the tour.
 Conversations are longer and tastings are more generous.

 Even though the vines are still dormant, the vineyards are idyllic.
 They wild tulips and daffodils everywhere.
 You can see horses plowing between vines.

-Chateau de Ferrand in Saint Emilion near Bordeaux.
+Chateau de Ferrand in Saint Emilion near Bordeaux in March.

 En Primeur Tasting of Pomerol wines at Chateau Beauregard.